jkriss/altcloud/README.md

     /members-only:
       read: authenticated

+There's also a special role `nobody`, which will block access for all users, logged in or not.

+    /no-deletes:
+      delete: nobody

 It's also possible to use variables in the paths.
 A segment of a path (between slashes) is specified by `:variable` and a wildcard match (anything *including* slashes) is specified by `*variable`.
 Then, in the rules, you can use `$variable`.

 This lets us do things like create per-user spaces.
 For instance: